-TThe following settings options are available:
+The following settings options are available:

-- Resoluton settings
+- Set resolution

-- Brightness settings
+- Set brightness

-- Colour calibration
+- Calibrate colour

-- Display settings
+- Change display settings

 - Display on second monitor

 - Customise ClearType text

-The sound system
+13. The sound system

 The external audio connections can be configured so that you can connect a surround sound system.
 If you wish to change the default volume, click the loudspeaker icon in the task bar.